masonkatz/jambox/README.md

 	$ ssh-keygen -t rsa -f ~/.ssh/jammer_rsa -N ''

-Create a `env` file in this directory to describe the jambox host and account.
+Create an `env` file in this directory to describe the jambox host and account.
+This files gets shared between both containers.

 	JAMBOX_USER=<username>
 	JAMBOX_HOST=<hostname>